LnC-Juice/MaCalc/README.md

 # Mastery Connect automated SBL grade calculator

-The project is still in early stages and will be published on Chrome and Firefox as an extention.
+**The project is still in early stages and will be published on Chrome and Firefox as an extention.**

+Now on Chrome Web Store! https://chromewebstore.google.com/detail/macalc/bjcmjpeefemnmadnmfjomhegfnmnefpd

+Now on Firefox addons! https://addons.mozilla.org/en-US/firefox/addon/macalc/

+(published versions will typicaly be a version behind due to verifications done by Chrome and Firefox)

 To use the product in its current state either: